 How to Make Strawberry Crisp with Oat Crumble

-2. Make the crumble.
-In a mixing bowl, stir together the flour, oats, brown sugar, and salt.
-Add the cold butter and use your hands or a pastry cutter to mix until clumps form.
+2. Make the crumble topping – Mix flour, oats, brown sugar, and salt.
+Cut in cold butter until clumps form.

-3. Toss the filling.
-Add the sliced strawberries to a baking dish.
-Drizzle with lemon juice, sprinkle the granulated sugar and cornstarch on top, and gently stir to combine.
+3. Toss the filling – Add strawberries to a baking dish, drizzle with lemon juice, then sprinkle with sugar and cornstarch.
+Stir gently to combine.

-5. Bake until bubbly.
-Pop the dish in the oven and bake until the topping is golden and the strawberry filling is bubbling around the edges.
+5. Bake – Bake until the topping is golden brown and the filling is bubbling.

-6. Serve and enjoy.
-Let it cool just slightly, then serve warm with your favorite ice cream, whipped cream, or even yogurt.
+6. Serve – Cool slightly, then serve with ice cream, whipped cream, or Greek yogurt.

 A dish of strawberry crisp topped with three scoops of vanilla ice cream with a spoon digging in.

-• Gluten-free – Use a gluten-free flour blend and certified gluten-free oats to keep the texture while skipping the gluten.
+• Gluten-Free – Use a gluten-free flour blend and certified GF oats.

-• Nuts – Add chopped pecans, almonds, or walnuts to the crumble for extra crunch and a nutty twist.
+• Nutty Topping – Add pecans, almonds, or walnuts for extra crunch.

 What’s the difference between a crisp and a crumble?